took thousands of years for mathematicians to finally achieve modern

 The product of the fractions in the set is trivial because the numerators and denominators cancel to each other so the resulting product is obvious.

-The Rational Mean (Sum of all the numerators and denominators) of the three fractions for each set A₁, A₂, A₃, are:
+The Rational Mean (Generalized Mediant: Sum of all the numerators and denominators) of the three fractions for each set A₁, A₂, A₃, are:

-That is, the arithmonic means of A₁, A₂, A₃ are:
+Summarizing, the corresponding arithmonic means of A₁, A₂, A₃ are:

 A new set of three fractions whose product is also trivial and equal to P. Notice that numerators and denominators are trivially canceling each other, producing the obvious product: P. Three new approximations by defect and excess to the number P.

-By repeatedly applying this procedure, it will yield high-order approximations to the cube root.
+By repeatedly applying this procedure, it yields high-order approximations to the cube root.

 Moreover, it can be extended to yield high-order iteration functions similar to those of Newton's, Halley's, Householder's methods.